andreisucman/elagrade-frontend/outstatic/content/posts/how-ela-teachers-can-embrace-ai-essay-grading.md

 ELA teachers face an ever-increasing workload that can sometimes feel overwhelming.

-Between crafting engaging lesson plans, managing classrooms, and staying current with educational trends, there's a significant challenge that often keeps us up late into the night, and results in unpaid labor on weekends, or sick days: grading essays.
+Between crafting engaging lesson plans, managing classrooms, and staying current with educational trends, there's a significant challenge that often keeps them up late into the night, and results in unpaid labor on weekends, or sick days: grading essays.

-It's a crucial part of our job, yet it consumes so much of our time.
+It's a crucial part of a teacher's job, yet it consumes so much of their time.
 The demand for timely and thorough feedback is not only a pedagogical necessity but also a hard-to-refuse requirement often emphasized by parents and school administrators.

 They seek tangible evidence of the kid's progress and learning outcomes, without taking into consideration the feasibility of such feedback and most importantly the compensation the teachers should be awarded for having to spend their personal time on weekends and sick days to meet those demands.